Geography of Minneapolis: Physical

-According to the United States Census Bureau, the city has a total area of 151.3 km² (58.4 mi²).
-142.2 km² (54.9 mi²) of it is land and 9.1 km² (3.5 mi²) of it (6.01%) is water.
+According to the United States Census Bureau, the city has a total area of 58.4 sqmi.
+54.9 sqmi of it is land and 3.5 sqmi of it (6.01%) is water.
 The city center is located just south of 45 degrees north latitude.
 On the south side of Golden Valley Road just east of Wirth Parkway, a stone containing a weathered plaque marks a point on the 45th parallel.
 The Mississippi, which runs to the southeast, directed the early growth of the city.
 Most early streets ran parallel to the river to maximize the amount of land that could be used.
 Eventually, growth of Minneapolis turned to north-south and east-west streets.
 Many unique intersections like Seven Corners on the eastern periphery of downtown were formed to translate between the two layouts.
 Some streets, especially older and more traditionally important ones like Hennepin Avenue and Nicollet Avenue, have both orientations at different points.